Azure/osdu-developer/docs/src/index.md

 ## About this guide

-Follow the instructions in the "Quickstart" to quickly bring online a personal instance of OSDU.
+Follow the instructions in the "Tutorials" to quickly bring online a personal instance.